 The supervision of the foreign medical graduates come from the ECFMG in the US and the MCC in Canada.
 The examinations conducted by those organizations, the USMLE and the MCCEE respectively, constitutes a very effective regulatory mechanism of the quality of the medical training, therefore any student who passes aforementioned exams meets the requirements of the US and Canadian medical profession, and is eligible to compete for residency slots and internships.

 Q What is the application process?

-A There are admission counselors who can assist you in determining whether your academic preparation is acceptable for admission to the medical school.
+A There are admission counselors who can assist you in determining whether your academic preparation is acceptable for admissions to the medical school.
 We encourage you to contact the Office of Admission for a preliminary evaluation of your eligibility.
 The office may request unofficial transcripts for the purpose of making such an evaluation.

 Q Does the University require MCAT (Medical College Admission Test)?

 A While the University does not require MCAT scores, it is strongly recommended to enclose them if available to significantly improve the chances of being admitted.

 A Yes.
 However, applications for transfer/advanced standing are evaluated on an individual basis, by the Admission Committee.
 In general, the student must be transferring from an IMED listed medical school to qualify.

 Please Note: CMU does not grant advanced standing to students for work done in schools of Podiatry, Allied Health, Chiropractic, Osteopaths, Dentistry, Physician Assistants or Nurses.
 Health professionals who wish to upgrade their skills and earn an MD degree may be admitted to the first semester of Medical Science Program.

 Q What is Curacao like?